parsiya/burputils/README.md

 * Option 2: If you want your extension to be self-sufficient.
 * Option 3: Uf you are only using a few utility functions.

-### Why Does It Use IExtensionHelpers During Construction?
+### Why Does It Use IBurpExtenderCallbacks During Construction?
-Burp only allows you to get an instance of that class through callbacks.
+Burp only allows you to get an instance of IExtensionHelpers and this class through the callbacks object.

-By using it during constructions, both BurpUtils and your extension can use them like `utils.burpHelper.buildHttpMessage`.
+By using it during constructions, both BurpUtils and your extension can use them like `utils.helpers.buildHttpMessage`.

 ### Burp-Exceptions
 BurpUtils does not need it but you should use it for extension development: